 Obtaining results using the HCS: Log into the HCS using your user ID and password.
 On the left side of the page, go to My Applications and click on “Newborn Screen Result Viewer.”
 Enter the medical record number from the hospital of birth or the NBS lab ID number and select search.
 A list of all specimens for the newborn will appear.
 Place a check mark next to the report you want to view and click “view selected reports”.
-Results can also be obtained by calling (518) 473-7552 or by submitting this form.

 Electronic Transfer of Results directly to Medical Records Systems: Facilities that transmit Newborn Screening demographic and collection data electronically via an HL7 interface can receive resullts electronically into the facility's electronic medical records system or laboratory results system.